UPPMAX/UPPMAX-documentation/docs/software/bianca_file_transfer_using_lftp.md

 type the password followed with a one-time password from your UPPMAX two-factor authenticator.

-???- question "I don't see asterisks apprear when I type"
+???- question "I don't see asterisks appear when I type"

     Well spotted!